osmanbaskaya/osmanbaskaya.github.io/_posts/2016-03-22-TL-DR-for-Papers-I-read.markdown

 Match percentages:
 ==================

-1. Human agreement benchmark for sentiment analysis: 73.82% (think of the upperbound)
+1. Human agreement benchmark for sentiment analysis: 73.82% (you can think of it as an upperbound)
 2. $$ A_m^s $$ vs $$ A_a^s $$: 65.31%
 3. $$ A_m^s $$ vs $$ (E_m^t)_m^s $$: 71.31%
 4. $$ A_m^s $$ vs $$ (E_m^t)_a^s $$: 67.73%